Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 about this.
 First, it has no type, and second, the variable self name itself gets the `&` which would normally be on the type, to show that it is a reference.

-`self` is a keyword, that translates in the parameters of a function header to `self: Self`, or, a variable called `self` with the type of whatever the implementation is for.
+`self` is a keyword, that translates in the parameters of a function header to `self: Self`, ie, a variable called `self` with the type of whatever the implementation is for.
 When you use `&self` it instead translates to `self: &Self`.
 Similarly, `&mut self` translates to `self: &mut Self`.

-We don't need to take ownership, or have a mutable reference, so for our function we'll
+We don't need to take ownership, or have a mutable reference, so for our function we'll use `&self` to get an immutable reference.

 ```rust,no_run
 // File: cat.rs

 # pub struct Cat {
 #     name: String,
 # }